justinHe123/WDFtoTXT/README.md

 # WDFtoTXT
 Batch convert wdf files to txt for Raman spectroscopy analysis

-This script is a wrapper around the wdf-export util from renishawWiRE creared by alchem0x2A
+This script is a wrapper around the wdf-export util from renishawWiRE by alchem0x2A

 Required: Python 3.6 or above, pip3